College Administrative Organization

-The Bylaws are available to any member of the College community in the Office of Legal Counsel and online here.
+The Bylaws are available to any member of the College community online here.

 The Board of Trustees appoints the President of the College on such terms and conditions and for such tenure as it deems to be in the best interests of the College.
 As the Chief Executive Officer and administrative head of the College, the President has general authority over and supervises the operations of all departments of the College, all members of the faculty, all administrative officers and other employees, and all students.

 The President convenes the faculty for its regular meetings (normally on the fourth Monday of the Block) and for special meetings that he or she may consider necessary.
 If present, the President presides at all faculty meetings that he or she convenes unless the President delegates to the Dean the responsibility of presiding.